 Retail

-Biometric authentication can be used in retail to improve security, prevent theft, and provide a personalized shopping experience.
+Biometric authentication can be used in retail to improve security, prevent identity theft, and provide a personalized shopping experience.
 For example, retailers can use facial recognition to identify known shoplifters.

 Cryptocurrency